 Beverley is a delightful small town in the North East of England with a range of activities to suit all ages, and a huge amount of history and culture attached to it.
 It’s an ideal low key weekend break, with romantic hotels, some top dining locations and enough galleries, churches and quirky trails to keep you greatly entertained.
-Here are some top recommendations for your trip to Beverley.
+Here are some top things to do Beverley.

 1. Take a walking tour with Paul Schofield.
 Paul is originally from nearby Hull but knows the whole of East Yorkshire very well.
 His tours are tailored to the specific groups and are full of personality and fascinating stories.
 Paul knows not only some hidden gems around the town but also has many stories to suit.

 He’s jolly and fun, with excellent local knowledge not just about the history of the area but also local customs, the best pubs to visit and funny stories about the town.

 2. Enjoy some fine dining twists on traditional meals at The Beverley Arms.
 With fantastic views of St Mary’s Church The Beverley Arms is a smart yet cosy hotel and bar/restaurant.
 The popular restaurant and bar serve real ales as well as some top food choices including a fantastic scallops & black pudding starter.
 Many of the dishes are recognisable choices but with updated twists.
 It finds a great balance between classy yet unpretentious, and this is reflected in the guests some of whom choose to dress up for dinner, with others comfortably casual.

 The rooms are traditional and elegant, featuring tartans and ornate wallpaper, large walk in showers and tubs with luxury toiletries.
 It’s a great base to explore Beverley and certainly one of the most popular hotels in the region with good reason.